phantomcyber/dev-cicd-tools/README.md

 ```

 # Running developer tools
-Most of the targets in the Makefile expect the name of the app folder to operate on, specified with `APP_FOLDER`.
+Most of the targets in the Makefile expect the path of the app folder to operate on, specified with `APP_FOLDER`.

 Take a look in the Makefile for the complete list of targets.
 Some useful commands:
 ```
-make lint APP_FOLDER=app1
+make lint APP_FOLDER=/path/to/app1
-make lint-fix APP_FOLDER=app1
+make lint-fix APP_FOLDER=/path/to/app1
 ```